 What if I am an international applicant?

-International applicants are encouraged to contact the programs early to see if your visa is accepted.
-English competency is also required.
+International applicants are encouraged to contact the programs early to see if their visas are accepted.
+English competency is required.

 How many applications should I submit?